What is Kava? and Where To Try It?

 Where to Try Kava on the Big Island

-The Big Island has four notable kava bars that serve the drink to the public, but as with many things Hawaiian, an authentic and highest-quality kava experience will come only with knowing a local family and trying their recipe.
+The Big Island has several notable kava bars that serve the drink to the public, but as with many things Hawaiian, an authentic and highest-quality kava experience will come only with knowing a local family and trying their recipe.
 If that options not available to you, the following establishments should be atop your list if the traditional classic piques your interest.

 Kanaka Kava